Cold Weather Safety Tips for Outdoor Workers

 Breaks are Good

 When the weather is particularly cold and/or windy, regular breaks are important.
-If possible, take a break inside or under shelter where you can warm up a bit.
+If possible, take a break inside or under a shelter where you can warm up a bit.
 If it gets very cold, get inside and warm up.

 Wear Good Shoes